nakabonne/ali/README.md

 - [ ] Plot more metrics in real-time ([#2](https://github.com/nakabonne/ali/issues/2))

 ## Acknowledgements
-This project would not have been possible without the effort of many individuals and projects but especially [tsenart/vegeta](https://github.com/tsenart/vegeta) for the inspiration and powerful API.
+This project would not have been possible without the effort of many individuals and projects but especially [vegeta](https://github.com/tsenart/vegeta) for the inspiration and powerful API.
-Besides, `ali` is built with [mum4k/termdash](https://github.com/mum4k/termdash) (as well as [nsf/termbox-go](https://github.com/nsf/termbox-go)) for the rendering of all those fancy graphs on the terminal.
+Besides, `ali` is built with [termdash](https://github.com/mum4k/termdash) (as well as [termbox-go](https://github.com/nsf/termbox-go)) for the rendering of all those fancy graphs on the terminal.
+They clearly stimulated an incentive to creation.
+Thank you for all of them.